 Relocating a dog to Canada can seem like a big task.
-Take a look at some of the tips below, and Ariannes blog on relocating pets to make this task easier on yourself and your family.
+Take a look at some of the tips below to better prepare and make this task easier on yourself and your family..

 Things to consider for relocating a dog: